kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 ---
 layout: post
 title: "Agile Scrum: A Comprehensive Guide to Mastering the Framework"
-subtitle: Agile Project Managment with Srum Roles and Responsibilites
+subtitle: Agile Project Management with Srum Roles and Responsibilites
 tags:
   [
     business system analysis,